Dihedral monodromy of cone spherical metrics: Strengthened Gauss-Bonnet inequality

-Just like a Gauss-Bonnet inequality is necessary for realization of a distribution of angles by a cone spherical metric, a necessary condition for realization by a spherical metric with a dihedral monodromy is that a Gauss-Bonnet inequality should be fulfilled by the integer singularities alone.
+Just like a Gauss-Bonnet inequality is necessary for realization of an array of angles by a cone spherical metric, a necessary condition for realization by a spherical metric with a dihedral monodromy is that a strengthened Gauss-Bonnet inequality should be fulfilled by the conical singularities with integer and half-integer angles alone.